qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step3.md

 Let's do the same in the Kubernetes.

-To start the Pod, run: `kubectl run --generator=run-pod/v1 --rm -it --image=quay.io/qwinkler/ubuntu:20.04 ubuntu -- bash`{{execute}}
+To start the Pod, run: `kubectl run --rm -it --image=quay.io/qwinkler/ubuntu:20.04 ubuntu -- bash`{{execute}}

-> We are using the `generator` flag because the Kubernetes version in Katacoda is outdated.
-You don't need this flag anymore to run this command.

 You can execute any commands, like: `echo "hello from Kubernetes!"`{{execute}}

 Great.
 Type `exit` to leave the container.
 The container will automatically be deleted since we put the `--rm` flag.
 As you can see, there are not many differences, to be honest.

 > Use the `clear`{{execute}} command if you need to cleanup the terminal.

 You can create a Pod and other Kubernetes resources via CLI, but the preferred way is to use a manifest file (it is like a docker-compose in a Docker ecosystem).
 We can see how our Pod manifest will look.
-For this, run the following command: `kubectl run --generator=run-pod/v1 --dry-run --output yaml --image=quay.io/qwinkler/ubuntu:20.04 ubuntu -- bash`{{execute}}
+For this, run the following command: `kubectl run --dry-run=client --output yaml --image=quay.io/qwinkler/ubuntu:20.04 ubuntu -- bash`{{execute}}

 We executed the same command but with `dry-run` mode and made an `output` in YAML format.
 What are the differences from docker-compose?
 - `apiVersion` - Is an API group.
 They make it easier to extend the Kubernetes API, and it is a mandatory field.